The History of Simon and Garfunkel’s Masterpiece, ‘Bridge Over Troubled Water’

 “Partnerships … are destined to break up, as are most business partnerships,” Simon said years later.
 “And just after a while, everybody gradually changes, and has their own agenda of what they want to do in life, and it doesn’t coincide with the way it did in the very beginning.
 And so, you’re naturally inclined to go your separate ways.”

 The music, however, remains — and remains capable of restoring that connection, however briefly.
 “It’s bigger than the two of us.
 We meet somewhere in the air through the vocal cords and we’re very close.
 We’re real brothers, somehow, in that moment,” reflected Garfunkel long after the breakup.
 “We both respect the good, you know?
 In this crummy world where the mediocre is good enough, we really chase after something better.”

-In a 2006 interview with the Independent, a bemused Simon took stock of the duo’s enduring legacy: “After all these years it’s still a name that fills stadiums all over the world.
+In a 2006 interview with the Independent, Simon took stock of the duo’s legacy: “After all these years it’s still a name that fills stadiums all over the world.
 I wouldn’t have predicted that,” he said.
 “To my surprise, I’m proud of the impact of Simon & Garfunkel.
 The work is pretty good for young work.
 What strikes me is that it wasn’t angry; there was nothing nasty about it; it was kind.
 It was sophomoric when it missed; it was sentimental when it missed.
 But when it hit, it had a purity.
 And when I look back I think: ‘He must have been a nice guy.
 He must have been in love with the world.'”

 Paul Simon / Simon and Garfunkel Albums Ranked Worst to Best